Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

-Spirulina seems to reduce fasting blood sugar levels and glycated hemoglobin rate.
-Although results are not always positive, spirulina could be used by anyone wanting to regulate blood sugar naturally, especially when hyperglycemia is newly diagnosed and hygienic dietary rules are recommended.
+Spirulina appears to lower fasting blood glucose and glycated hemoglobin.
+Although results are not always positive, spirulina could be used by anyone wishing to regulate their blood glucose naturally, when hyperglycemia is newly diagnosed and lifestyle and dietary measures are recommended. rnrn

 Posologie